Gaussian Invariant Markov Chain Monte Carlo: Theory

 In addition to the Gaussian target case and the infinite-dimensional case, a more interesting problem is to explore the behavior of optimal scaling with finite dimension and near-Gaussian target.
 Therefore, we investigate the theoretical optimal scaling on the factorized target

 where $Z$ is the normalizing constant, $h(x)$ is a polynomial with minimum order $4$ and $\epsilon\geq0$ is a small constant such that when $\epsilon=0$, the target becomes Gaussian.
-We assume that the density \eqref{eq:near_gaussian_target} is integrable and $g$ has the following properties: \begin{assumption}[A4](\cite{roberts1998optimal}) $g$ is a $C^8$-function with derivatives $g^{(i)}$ satisfying

-for $1\leq i \leq 8$ and some integrable polynomial $M_0(x)$ in the target.
-We also assume that $g'$ is a Lipschitz function. \end{assumption} For convenience, we use the inverse Fisher as the preconditioning matrix $A_x$, the diagonal entries are
+We assume that the density \eqref{eq:near_gaussian_target} is integrable and $g$ has the following properties: \begin{assumption}[A4](\cite{roberts1998optimal}) $g$ is a $C^8$-function with derivatives $g^{(i)}$ satisfying $ |g(x)|,|g^{(i)}(x)|\leq M_0(x), $ for $1\leq i \leq 8$ and some integrable polynomial $M_0(x)$ in the target.
+We also assume that $g'$ is a Lipschitz function. \end{assumption} We use the inverse Fisher as the preconditioning matrix, which has diagonal entries

 \begin{theorem} For target \eqref{eq:near_gaussian_target} satisfying (A\ref{thm:A4}), proposal \eqref{eq:proposal_3} with preconditioning matrix \eqref{eq:eniH_precondition}, sufficiently large and small $d$ and $\epsilon$ respectively, the optimal $\gamma$ obtained from maximizing the global speed measure defined by \cite{titsias2019gradient} can be expressed by